aukspot/dles/README.md

 - [Disorderly](https://playdisorderly.com) - Order the items correctly based on the given criteria.
 - [Eruptle](https://eruptle.app) - Guess the 10 items that fit the prompt, kind of like Family Feud.
 - [Factle](https://frontofficesports.com/trivia/factle) - Find and properly rank the top 5 answers for the given criteria.
 You have 5 guesses to get it correct.
+- [GnarlyQ](https://gnarlyq.com) - For each category, choose the five correct answers and dodge the traps.
 - [Google Feud](https://googlefeud.com) - Guess how Google auto-completes the search query, click on "Question of the Day".
 - [Jeopardy 6](https://www.jeopardy.com/play/j6) - Weekday jeopardy game where you answer 12 multiple choice questions.
+- [Krillion](https://krillion.io) - Dive as deep as you can by giving rare answers to each trivia question.
 - [On the Record](https://www.washingtonpost.com/news-quiz) - Answer the question based on the given quote, Monday through Thursday.
 Every Friday, you get 10 questions that will last through the weekend.
 - [pedantle](https://pedantle.certitudes.org) - Find the secret Wikipedia page by revealing the words in its introduction.
 - [PopCultured](https://histordle.com/popcultured) - Guess the year given three pop culture items released that year.
 - [Quintalist](https://www.quintalist.com) - Correctly choose the top 5 entries in 5 tries or fewer.
 - [Quiple](https://quiple.xyz) - Put today's items into groups of three based on the theme.
 - [Quizl](https://quizl.io) - Answer today's 5 trivia questions.
+- [Rabbithole](https://www.theatlantic.com/games/rabbithole/) - A trivia game where each answer is part of the next question.
 - [Rankle](https://www.rankle.app) - Rank 6 things in 4 guesses.
 Every day is a different category.
 - [Real Bird Fake Bird](https://realbirdfakebird.com) - Guess if each of the 7 prompts are real or fake (made up or don't belong).
 - [Redactle](https://redactle.net) - Guess the Wikipedia article by its content with keywords redacted.